zikosw/fb-page-album-likes/README.md

 ![example](/screenshot.jpg?raw=true)
 ### Development mode

-This project require Java and [Leiningen](https://leiningen.org/) for automating Clojure projects without setting your hair on fire.
+This project requires Java and [Leiningen](https://leiningen.org/) for automating Clojure projects without setting your hair on fire.

-To install lein follow step below.
+To install lein, follow step below.
 1. Download the lein script.
 2. Move script to `$PATH` your shell can execute it (eg. `~/bin`)
 3. Make script executable.